devnull-cz/c-prog-lang/modules/pointers.md

 int *p = 0x1234;
 ```

-- special pointer value, `NULL`, is defined and it is called *a null pointer
+- zero pointer value is called *a null pointer constant* and is defined as
-  constant*
+  a macro `NULL`
 #module c99-standard.md in the C specification.
+  `NULL` is converted to a **null pointer** which is guaranteed not to point to
+  any object or function.
+In other words, dereferencing a null pointer is
+  guaranteed to terminate the program.

+	- this is because zero address is left unmapped on purpose, or a page
+	  that cannot be accessed maps to the address.

+	- the C specification says that the macro `NULL` must be defined in
+	  `<stddef.h>

-:wrench: create NULL pointer and try to read from it / write to it
+:wrench: create the null pointer and try to read from it / write to it

 #solution null-ptr.c